arisi/mqtt-sn-ruby/README.md

 You can use it for testing, and for building gateways from packet radio ... or CAN, or whatever.

+Supported Features:
+- QoS 0,1,2
+- LWT (Last Will and Testament)
+- Transparent forwarder -- from UDP to UDP
+- ADVERTISE, SEARCHGW and GWINFO autodiscovery

+New Features:
+- Multicast on UDP to emulate radio network broadcast, you can leave gateway unspecified -- it will be discovered!

 First install the gem:

 ```shell